google/clspv/docs/OpenCLCOnVulkan.md

 clspv provides the option `-max-pushconstant-size` to specify (in bytes) the implementation limit for push constants.
 This is validated at the start of the compile.

+Note: clspv also stores image metadata (to perform functions like `get_image_channel_order`) into `pod_pushconstant`.
+This is done late in the compilation flow, thus if those added bytes exceeds the limit for push constants, it will not be detected and will create an undefined behavior (most probably a crash in the runtime trying to push more than what is possible).

 Note: Module scope push constanst are currently incompatible with plain-old-data arguments sent as push constants.